boobo94/boobo94.github.io/_drafts/2021-11-11-web3-for-developers.md

 ### How blockchain works?

 Blockchain is a software protocol.
-For example we have SMTP protocol to send emails.
-Either you with a gmail and me with yahoo could send emails to each other only by knowing the address.
-I don't know how yahoo or gmail process my text and send it to the destination.
+For example, we have an SMTP protocol to send emails.
+Either you with a Gmail and me with yahoo could send emails to each other only by knowing the address.
+I don't know how yahoo or Gmail processes my text and sends it to the destination.
 Blockchain is something similar, it helps to handle transactions between parties, by only knowing an address.
-If I know your address, i can send money to you.
-The same way you only need to know my address in order to send me money.
+If I know your address, I can send money to you.
+In the same way, you only need to know my address in order to send me money.
 You heard about Bitcoin right?!
 Bitcoin is a token, but more exactly is a blockchain app.

-As a web3 dev, first you need some basics in blockchain.
-What is blockchain, how it works and what is used to.
+As a web3 dev, first, you need some basics in the blockchain.
+What is blockchain, how it works, and what is used?

 Would you like to master this subject?
 Because what I found very useful is in this free course <a href="https://www.udemy.com/course/blockchain-theory-101/" target="_blank">Blockchain 101</a> from Udemy.